0x6B6/IPK1-OMEGA/README.md

 #### Port scanning
 At this stage, the port scanning process begins.
 However, a few preparations are required, such as assembling the packet to be sent and setting up the response socket.

 `Packet assembly` is responsible for constructing the protocol packet.
-This function follows a structured pipeline where the protocol header is created, configured (addressing, checksum, etc.), and then encapsulated within an IP header.
+This function follows a structured pipeline where the protocol header is created, configured (addressing, checksum, etc.), and then encapsulated within an IP header [9].

 **Important**: Custom IP header creation is not used, as the operating system automatically generates one.
 However, if needed, it can be manually created using the create_iphdr function.

 If the current protocol is `TCP`
-- A packet with TCP header and the *SYN, ACK* flags set is created.
+- A packet with TCP header and the *SYN, ACK* flags set is created [5].
 - The response socket is set to the already created raw socket since a TCP response is expected.
 - The custom TCP probe packet is sent using the TCP raw socket.

 If the current protocol is `UDP`
-- A packet with UDP header is created.
+- A packet with UDP header is created [7].
-- Response receive socket is set to a new socket, created using mentioned `create_socket` function, with ICMP or ICMPV6 as the protocol type, since ICMP response is expected.
+- Response receive socket is set to a new socket, created using mentioned `create_socket` function, with ICMP or ICMPV6 as the protocol type, since ICMP response is expected [11].
 - Custom UDP probe packet is sent using the UDP raw socket.

 Finally, the scanner waits for a response using `poll` function.